damonbarry/top-issues/README.md

 $ top-issues oauth <github personal access token>
 ```

-You can override any configured token by setting `GITHUB_TOKEN` in your environment.
+Note that your token will be saved as clear text in the `package.json` file where `top-issues` is installed.
+You can override the configured token by setting `GITHUB_TOKEN` in your environment.

 By default, `top-issues` queries the [iot-edge](https://github.com/Azure/iot-edge.git) repo (because that's the repo I monitor).
 You can configure the tool to use another URL like this: